asalber/asalber.github.io/office/excel/manual/formulas.md

 ## Logical functions
-Logical functions are very useful to make decisions.
+Logical functions are very useful to take decisions.

-### If function
+### IF function
-The most important logical function is the `IF` functions, that checks whether a condition is met and returns a value if is true or another value if is false.
+The most important logical function is the `IF` function, that checks whether a condition is met and returns a value if is true or another value if is false.
 Its syntax is `IF(condition,true_value,false_value)`, where *condition* is the logical condition to test, *true_value* is the returned value if the condition is true, and *false_value* is the returned value if the condition is false.

 In the logical condition expression you use logical operators like equal `=`, not equal `<>`, greater `>`, less `<`, greater than or equal to `>=`, less than or equal to `<=`, etc. In the true or false value you can put numbers, text in double quotes, dates, cell references or other formulas.